 “The procedure had no impact on my daily routine and no side effects,” says David.

 Now six years later, David calls himself the “poster child” for CyberKnife.
 “I’m proof that prostate cancer is not the end of your life.
 MedStar Georgetown gave me options.
 They put my needs and concerns first!”

 For more information or to schedule an appointment with a radiation oncologist, call our scheduling line:

-Radiation Medicine is an integral part of the Lombardi Comprehensive Cancer Center, one of only 46 National Cancer Institute (NCI)-designated comprehensive cancer centers and the only one in the Washington, DC area.
+Radiation Medicine is an integral part of the Lombardi Comprehensive Cancer Center.
+The MedStar Georgetown University Hospital Lombardi Comprehensive Cancer Center is the only National Cancer Institute (NCI)-designated comprehensive cancer center in the Washington, D.C. region.